-When deciding what issues to tackle with your student organization, always ask the group:
+When deciding which issues to tackle with your student organization, always ask:

 - What issues best relate to our campus?